hardiksharmmaaaa/hardiksharmmaaaa/README.md

 I actively volunteer to support the education of underrepresented and underprivileged individuals.

-I strongly believe in the transformative power of education.
+I strongly believe in the transformative power of education with code and snippets.

 I'm always eager to engage in conversations about Artificial Intelligence, Data Science, Machine Learning, and Data Analytics.